In historic move, House panel votes to advance slavery reparations bill

 Supporters said the bill is not about a check, but about developing a structured response to historical and ongoing wrongs.

-"I ask my friends on the other side of the aisle, do not ignore the pain, the history and the reasonableness of this commission," said the bill's sponsor, Rep. Sheila Jackson Lee, D-Texas.
+"I ask my friends on the other side of the aisle, do not ignore the pain, the history and the reasonableness of this commission," said Jackson Lee.

 "Forty years later, we're now electing a president of the United States, a black man.
 Vice president of the United States, a black woman.
 And we say there's no progress?"
 Owens said.
 "Those who say there's no progress are those who do not want progress."